-- 3.11.1.6.1 Each interschool scrimmage played on or after the first date permitted for winter sports contests after the opening game of the season shall count as a game played (one of the eighteen games allowed). - 3.11.1.6.2 The penalty for participation in an illegal scrimmage or game may be suspension from the NSAA for one season in that sport. - 3.11.1.7 During the basketball season, a school shall not permit a student who is not a member of the high school team, an adult, a college student, or alumni to participate in any practice session, drill, scrimmage, game, or contest in which a school team or an individual who is a member of a school team is involved.
+- 3.11.1.7.1 - Each interschool scrimmage played on or after the first date permitted for winter sports contests after the opening game of the season shall count as a game played (one of the eighteen games allowed). - 3.11.1.7.2 - The penalty for participation in an illegal scrimmage or game may be suspension from the NSAA for one season in that sport. - 3.11.1.8 A school may permit 7th and 8th grade student managers to practice with high school teams.
+A student manager is defined as a 7th or 8th grade student in good academic standing who carries out duties for their high school team on a daily basis.
+These individuals will need to have an pre-participation physical, an NSAA Student & Parent Consent Form and be entered on the school's eligibility list.

-3.11.2 BASEBALL
+3.11.2 - BASEBALL

-3.11.2.1 Baseball shall be conducted during the spring sports season.
-The season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state championship.

-3.11.2.2 No team representing a member school may participate in more than twenty-four dates in addition to the state sponsored series of tournaments from the date of the first permitted contest to the close of the State Baseball Tournament.
+- 3.11.2.1 - Baseball shall be conducted during the spring sports season.
+The season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state championship. - 3.11.2.2 - No team representing a member school may participate in more than twenty-four dates in addition to the state sponsored series of tournaments from the date of the first permitted contest to the close of the State Baseball Tournament.
 Participation in any baseball tournament shall count as one date of the twenty-four dates permitted in which the team participates.
 A team may not participate in more than four tournaments, which includes the conference tournament.

-3.11.3 CROSS COUNTRY
+3.11.3 - CROSS COUNTY

-- 3.11.3.1 Cross Country shall be conducted during the fall sports season.
-The season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state championship. - 3.11.3.2 Participation in interschool cross country competition by any student shall be limited to two meets per calendar week (Monday through Saturday). - 3.11.3.3 All districts in which three or more full teams are entered will qualify three teams to state competition.
-If fewer than three full teams are entered, the full teams entered will automatically qualify.
+- 3.11.3.1 - Cross Country shall be conducted during the fall sports season.
+The season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state championship. - 3.11.3.2 - Participation in interschool cross country competition by any student shall be limited to two meets per calendar week (Monday through Saturday). - 3.11.3.3 All districts in which three or more full teams are entered will qualify three teams to state competition.
+If fewer than three full teams are entered, the full teams entered will automatically qualify. - 3.11.3.4 A school may permit 7th and 8th grade students to practice with high school teams, allowing for the sharing of practice times, locations and coaches.

-3.11.4 FOOTBALL
+3.11.4 - FOOTBALL